-On the Kabuki Tee, the original pattern is drafted to have a concealed binding on the inside of the neckline.
+On the Block Tee, the original pattern is drafted to have a concealed binding on the inside of the neckline.
 But what if you want to make it in a stretchy fabric like T-shirting?
 If I was making it in a t-shirting fabric I would probably choose to change the neckline to have a neck band and possibly cut that band in a ribbing.

 Woven linen with a neck binding